 Creşa Kindergarten Water Project – Moldova

 Cotiujenii Mari is a large, beautiful village located in the Şoldăneşti district, in the northern part of Moldova.
-It has a population of 3,650 people and it is known for its hospitality and huge forest surrounding the village.
+It has a population of 3,650 people and it is known for its hospitality and the huge forest surrounding the village.

 The community has completed more than 20 projects in the last 10 years.
 Major projects included bringing gas into the village, implementing a center for children with disabilities, building a house of culture and replacing windows at the local high school.

 Recently, the community has taken on the task of improving the interior and exterior of the local kindergarten.
 The Creşa kindergarten was built in 1918 and 60 members of this community have at least a child or more attending.

 Creşa provides comprehensive education, health, nutrition, and parent involvement services to vulnerable children and their families.
 It serves 30 children from a year and a half to three years of age.

 Four well-trained educators and their assistants teach these children through play, while nine technical employees help with the maintenance of Creşa.

 Access to water is a basic necessity, but the availability of water in the village is currently limited.

 The purpose of this project is to provide the kindergarten Creşa with access to running water.

 The kindergarteners spend a vast majority of their time at Creşa.
 They arrive from 8:00 a.m. and leave at 6:00 p.m.
 During these 10 hours, the children eat three nutritious meals a day.
 The cook makes a minimum of 12 trips to the well every day, carrying two buckets, in order to cook the meals and wash the dishes.